 Pain two: You haven’t witnessed the best examples of healthy relationships

 The reality is that growing up you may have had some less than adequate examples of healthy relationships.
 This may be a reason why you find yourself in toxic relationships.
 Sometimes we follow what we know.
 We try to do different or better but we can only do better when we know better and sometimes, even when we know better…old patterns still arise.

 It is important that you clearly identify the messages you received growing up about what it means to be in a relationship.
 Some questions to think about include “what does love mean?”
 “What did I learn about intimacy?
 Sex?
 Contribution?
 Loyalty?”
 Again, write this down.
 Being able to identify the connections between the messages you received growing up and what is happening in your life is really insightful.
 It will allow you to access more of that inner you that stands up for yourself.

-With my clients I work with them on identifying the connection between the messages they received growing up, how it plays out in their lives today, and how they want to be living their lives.
+As a therapist, I work with my clients on identifying the connection between the messages they received growing up, how it plays out in their lives today, and how they want to be living their lives.
 Together we dissect the moments in time where they can respond from stronger places within themselves.